amandeepsinghkhanna/SJU-Computing-for-Data-Science-Lab/README.md

 - The `course_wiki` folder contains all the documentation intended to help the students.
 - The `utils` folder contains scripts and artifacts that assist in teaching/setting up the development environment.
 - The `README.md` contains the introduction to the repository that you're currently reading.

+## Contributors of the repository

+- Syed Hammad
+- Amandeep Singh Khanna